 Photoshop Hack Bonus – Bring Back Refine Edge

 Photoshop CC 2015.5 introduced the new Select and Mask Workspace and removed the old Refine Edge (Refine Mask) dialog box.

-With a selection or mask active, press-and-hold Shift, and go to Select > Select and Mask.
-Using this modifier key will open the Refine Edge window instead of the Select and Mask Workspace!
+Press-and-hold Shift with a selection or mask active and go to Select > Select and Mask.
+This modifier key will open the Refine Edge window instead of the Select and Mask Workspace!